The Role of Journal Editors

 Editor Roles & Responsibilities

-ASHA journal editors manage the peer review of approximately 15 to 18 submissions per year.
+Each editor for an ASHA journal manages the peer review of approximately 15 to 18 submissions per year.
 Each submission will likely travel through multiple rounds of review (typically two to three rounds at most).
-The editor-in-chiefs rely on the editors to do the following:
+The editors-in-chief rely on the editors to do the following:

 - assign manuscripts to editorial board members (EBMs) for review;